 Creating and managing templates¶

-Metadata records can be converted to templates and vice versa at any time from the
+Convert metadata records to templates and vice versa at any time from the metadata editor using the

 save as templatebutton.

 Loading default templates¶

-- load default samples
+load default samples

-- load default templates
+load default templates

-You have to be logged in as an administrator to access this page and function.
+Note: You have to be logged in as an administrator to access this page and function.

-Another way of loading templates, is to use the metadata import page where you can import XML files and selecting the type of record:
+An alternate way of loading templates is to use the metadata import page where you can import XML files and selecting the type of record:

 Creating your own templates¶

-- the type of resources to describe (eg. template for paper maps)
+the type of resources to describe (eg. template for paper maps)

-- the structure of your organization (eg. defining templates per services)
+the structure of your organization (eg. defining templates per services)

 the type of usage of the metadata (eg. public use, internal use, data quality)

-- the type of users
+the type of users

-In a template, you should try to:
+In a template, you should:

 set as many default values as you can (eg. define default contact)

 create elements that your encoding guideline recommend (to not spend time on searching elements in the advanced view)